erikschmitt/bigdata-cluster/README.md

 # Hadoop Cluster Sentiment Analyse
 ## Use Case: Sentiment Analysis with Apache Spark for Sentences in Game of Thrones

+This repository includes a Big-Data-Application where a CSV-File of spoken sentences in Game of Thrones enriched with Dummy-Sentiment-Values processed to a Node-JS Dashboard.
+The architecture is as following:
+ - Kafka-Producer with kafka-python which extracts the relevant data and sends it to a Kafka-Cluster
+ - Spark-Consumer with pyspark which gets the data from Kafka, enriches it with the Dummy-Sentiment-Values and puts the relevant ones into a mysql-database
+ - A Node-JS-Webserver with connection to the database, cache-servers (memcached) and a load balancer to show the the sentiment-values by person and by season

+Therefore the different microservices run in separate Docker-Containers and Pods

+The deployment is built in the skaffold.yaml

 ## Prerequisites

 ### Software to install, for example with minikube on Ubuntu